-His commitment to government extends beyond the office, as Matt is an active member of the Massachusetts Municipal Lawyers Association as both a member of the Executive Committee and chairman of the Association’s Legislative Committee.
+His commitment to government extends beyond the office, as Matt is an active member of the Massachusetts Municipal Lawyers Association (MMLA) as both a member of the Executive Committee and chairman of the Association’s Legislative Committee.
 In 2020, Matt was unanimously elected Vice-President of MMLA.
 He was also invited by MMA to inform its public policy decisions through in his capacity as a member of its Standing Policy Committee on Municipal and Regional Administration.
 Besides local government, Matt serves in leadership roles on various trade groups involved with his profession including serving on the Standing Legal & Legislative Committee of the national chapter of the Design/Build Institute of America based in Washington DC.